 Munching on Insects at ChangChui Market in Bangkok

-My one desire for a recent trip to Bangkok was to find the strangest stuff on offer to dedicate my time to.
+There are a lot of unusual things to do in Bangkok and during my time in the city, I wanted to find the strangest stuff on offer to dedicate my time to.
 I’d like to think that in this endeavour, I largely succeeded.

 Nothing was more fun than visiting Insects in the Backyard – a newish restaurant located in the city’s north western district of Bang Phlat.
 An epic journey from where I was staying in Sukhumvit, I was sure it would be worth the time and effort.
 And so it was.